sharonkenya/california-housing-predictor/README.md

    Performance Metric: R² (Coefficient of Determination) was used to ensure the model accurately captures the variance in housing prices.

+   🖥️ Streamlit Dashboard (Bonus)

+   I also built an interactive dashboard to visualize the model's predictions.
+    To run the dashboard:
+   1. Install Streamlit: `pip install streamlit`
+   2. Run the command: `streamlit run streamlit_app.py`
+   3. Use the sidebar sliders to input house features and see real-time price predictions.

    🎓 Conclusion

    Through this project, I gained hands-on experience in: